 As we alluded above, the popularity of the traditional method of leadership – which can be summarized as the “Maintain a stiff upper lip while you crack the whip” approach – is waning.
 Now, more prized leadership characteristics include an ability to roll with the punches and a willingness to present a more human side of oneself, even (or perhaps especially) when the chips are down.

-In a recent article for Inc., the well-named business and leadership expert Peter Economy argued that flexible leadership, which goes hand in hand with open-mindedness and the capacity to sidestep rigidity, is key to executive success.
+In an article for Inc., the well-named business and leadership expert Peter Economy argued that flexible leadership, which goes hand in hand with open-mindedness and the capacity to sidestep rigidity, is key to executive success.

 “An inflexible mind jumps to conclusions before gathering all of the facts,” Economy asserted.
 “Many of us have made the mistake of forming an opinion about someone before he or she finished speaking, only to find out later that our opinion was way off.
 Flexibility allows us to set our personal beliefs and prejudices aside and truly observe and listen to varying points of view – opening our eyes to new ways of viewing the world around us.
 Those with flexibility tend to be the happiest and most successful in life and at work.”

 So, how can you as a leader go about becoming more flexible – and, in turn, hopefully more successful?
 Economy offered a few pointers, and we came up with several of our own as well.

 Sometimes, leaders get so caught up in an idealized view of their organization in the future that they forget to live “in the now” and pay the appropriate level of attention to the present.
 The bridge to tomorrow lies across the river of today, and executives who fail to realize this may find they never make it across that bridge.

 2. Have a Plan B… and C… and D